shraiysh/GoTorrent/README.md

 	- Include your comments directly preceding an object for GoDoc to document it.
 	- Indent pre-formatted comments.
 	- Refer to the [Guidelines](https://blog.golang.org/godoc-documenting-go-code) for more info on commenting.
-8. **Documentation**
-	- You can refer to [this](https://iith-sbjoshi.github.io/concurrency-8/pkg/github.com/concurrency-8) link to see the documentation.

 ### Resources and References
 - [Bittorent Specifications](http://jonas.nitro.dk/bittorrent/bittorrent-rfc.html)